myaut/dtrace-stap-book/book/hints/ex4.md

     (from mm/slab.c)
 ```

-Note the `trace_kmem_cache_alloc` call which is actually represents invokation of the FTrace tracepoint.
+Note the `trace_kmem_cache_alloc` call which is actually represents invocation of the FTrace tracepoint.
 The same function is defined in SLUB allocator, but it uses `s` as a name of first functions argument, so we will have to use `@choose_defined` construct.
 Both allocators use same name for cache's structure: `struct kmem_cache`.
 The name is defined in that structure in files include/linux/slab_def.h and include/linux/slub_def.h:

 ```
 struct kmem_cache {